Q: What is PCCN certification?

 Q: Why a progressive care certification?

-The acuity of patients admitted to hospitals has steadily increased and with it the demand for critical care beds.
-With this demand and decreased availability of critical care beds, patients are often transferred from critical care units while still requiring an increased level of nursing care and vigilance.
-Patients who were formerly admitted to critical care units are now routinely admitted to progressive care units.
+A: The acuity of patients admitted to hospitals has steadily increased and with it the demand for critical care beds.
+With the greater demand for and decreased availability of critical care beds, patients are often transferred from critical care units while still requiring an increased level of nursing care and vigilance.
+Also, patients who were formerly admitted to critical care units are now routinely admitted to progressive care units.

-A: PCCN certification helps you maintain an up-to-date knowledge base of care of acutely ill adult patients.
-In addition to providing you with a sense of professional pride and achievement, PCCN certification reinforces the special knowledge and experiences required for progressive care nursing.
+A: PCCN certification helps you maintain up-to-date knowledge of the care of acutely ill adult patients.
+In addition to providing you with a sense of professional pride and achievement, PCCN certification reinforces the special knowledge and experience required for progressive care nursing.
 Research studies link higher levels of clinical knowledge, skill and experience with certification.

-A: The PCCN exam is for nurses who provide direct care to acutely ill adult patients, in areas such as step-down or telemetry units (see list in second item above) — or in other units as appropriate.
+A: PCCN certification via the Direct Care Pathway is for nurses who provide direct care to acutely ill adult patients, in areas such as stepdown or telemetry, or in other units as appropriate (see list in the answer to the second question on this page).
 Final determination of eligibility is not based on unit type but on patient acuity, as patient placement varies by facility and bed availability.

 Q: Should I take the PCCN exam or the CCRN exam?